 How To Prepare Elk Roast for Stir Fry:

 If you're not a big fan of preparing traditional roasts, elk roasts are great for slicing up for stir fry and other Asian dishes.
-After you try this Pad Thai recipe, try making elk udon soup or this spicy stir fry.
+After you try this Pad Thai recipe, try making elk udon soup, spicy stir fry, or teriyaki jerky.

 Pro Tip: The process of marinating meat in a cornstarch mixture is called velveting.
 The mixture provides a protective coating on the meat and helps tenderize tough cuts of meat.